-Event Store uses heartbeats over all TCP connections to attempt to discover dead clients and nodes.
-Setting heartbeat timeouts is hard, set them too short and you will get false positives, set them too long and discovery of dead clients and nodes becomes slower.
+Event Store uses heartbeats over all TCP connections to discover dead clients and nodes.
+Setting heartbeat timeouts requires thought.
+Set them too short and you receive false positives, set them too long and discovery of dead clients and nodes is slower.

-Varying environments want drastically different values for these settings.
+Different environments need different values for these settings.
 While low numbers work well on a LAN they tend to not work well in the cloud.
-The defaults are likely fine on a LAN, in the cloud consider a setting of interval 5000ms and timeout 1000ms which should be fine for most installations.
+The defaults are likely fine on a LAN, for the cloud, consider setting:

-If in question err on the side of higher numbers, it will add a small period of time to discover a dead client or node and is better than the alternative, which is false positives.
+If in doubt, choose higher numbers.
+This adds a small period of time to discover a dead client or node and is better than the alternative, which is false positives.

-There are times when due to NAT or other reasons a node may not be bound to the address it is reachable from other nodes as.
-As an example the machine has an IP address of 192.168.1.13 but the node is visible to other nodes as 10.114.12.112.
+Due to NAT, or other reasons a node may not be bound to the address it is reachable from other nodes.
+For example, the machine has an IP address of 192.168.1.13, but the node is visible to other nodes as 10.114.12.112.

-advertise-as allows you to tell the node that even though it is bound to a given address it should not gossip that address as its address.
-Instead it will use the address that you tell it to use.
-In the example above you would configure
+advertise-as allows you to tell the node that even though it is bound to a given address it should not gossip that address.
+Instead it uses the address that you tell it to use.
+In the example above you would configure"

 --ext-ip 192.168.1.13 --advertise-as 10.114.12.112